jbox-web/acts_as_notifiable_redmine/README.md

 ### A gem which makes notifying your Redmine instance easy ;)

-This gem is designed to integrate the [Pusher Notification System](http://pusher.com) in Redmine.
+This gem is designed to integrate the [Pusher Notification System](http://pusher.com) in Redmine but you may use it for other Rails apps ;)

-It must be used with [Redmine Pusher Notifications](https://github.com/jbox-web/redmine_pusher_notifications).

 ## Code status